-But you should stick to the servicing intervals recommended by the car manufacturer and always keep a full service history to help retain the value of your car.
+Also, stick to the servicing intervals recommended by the car manufacturer and always keep a full service history to help maintain the value of your car.

-Ensure that they are correctly inflated as over or under-inflated tyres aren’t only dangerous, they will wear out more quickly and they will increase your fuel consumption.
+- Ensure that they are correctly inflated as over or under-inflated tyres aren’t only dangerous, they will wear out more quickly and will increase your fuel consumption.

 Other ways in which you can improve your fuel efficiency are: